cvanaret/Uno/joss/paper.md

 Uno also provides *presets*: particular combinations of strategies and hyperparameters that correspond to state-of-the-art solvers.
 Two presets are currently available: an \texttt{ipopt} preset mimicking the IPOPT solver [@wachter2006implementation] (a *line-search restoration filter interior-point method with exact Hessian and primal-dual inertia correction*), and a \texttt{filtersqp} preset mimicking the filterSQP solver [@fletcher1998user] (a *trust-region restoration filter SQP method with exact Hessian and no inertia correction*).
 In principle all combinations of strategies can be generated, although some are not yet supported (e.g., an interior-point method with a trust-region globalization mechanism).
+When no preset is specified, Uno automatically dispatches to the \texttt{filtersqp} or \texttt{ipopt} preset based on the problem size, sparing users the choice of the underlying method.
+Acting as an oracle, this selection mechanism can be readily extended to dispatch to new presets as they become available.

 ![Unification framework: wheel of strategies.\label{fig:wheel}](figures/wheel.pdf){ width=70% }